Mental Health and Wellbeing for Students

 Ensure your teenager has a good sleeping environment – ideally a room that is dark, cool, quiet and comfortable.

 It might be worth investing in thicker curtains or a blackout blind to help block out early summer mornings and light evenings.
+This also means flicking through some mattress types to see what might help you sleep better with added comfort.
+Try this Sleepify Mattress Australia guide to see what is out there for you.
+Your body will thank you for it.

 Avoid long weekend lie-ins